EQXai/OrpheusX/README.md

 chunked.
 Sentence segmentation usually produces smoother audio because pauses occur at natural boundaries.
-The `full_segment` mode splits on every comma, period, question mark or exclamation point, producing the smallest possible chunks.
+The `full_segment` mode splits on every comma, period, question mark or exclamation point, producing the smallest possible chunks and ignoring the token count settings.
 When splitting by sentences, commas are also considered separators.
 The algorithm ignores consecutive commas and merges pieces shorter than three words with their neighbors so lists or short phrases aren't broken awkwardly.
 Enable sentence segmentation for long prompts with natural pause points.

 The Gradio interface lets you choose which punctuation characters trigger segmentation (comma, period, question mark and exclamation point) and specify a minimum and maximum token count for each segment.
+The limits are ignored when `full_segment` is selected.

+There is also a **Full Segment Test** tab in the web UI.
+This simplified interface exposes only character-based segmentation so you can verify how the `full_segment` mode splits prompts without any token settings.

 While generating audio, the CLI prints a segmentation log showing where each chunk starts and ends.
 After all segments are generated they are automatically